ysaito2/blog/Interests.markdown

 &nbsp;

 ## AGI
+- Ben Goertzel
-- Ben A. building a network of AI,
+    - building a network of AIs that serve as agents that can communicate with each other - singularity-net
-- credit system for contributing datasets
+    - credit system for contributing datasets - marketocean
+    - sophia robot!
+- both movements are interesting and one step towards the correct direction
 - honestly, a bit wacky cannot see the timeline
+- pro
+    - taking the right step forward
+    - interesting development to keep an eye on time-to-time
+- con
+    - i think we are still a long way ahead
+    - no idea how they are financing (and making money) on the projects
+    - i feel the deepmind approach of using ai to tackle hard science problems seem the right way

 &nbsp;